suffolklibraries/lgc/content/collections/events/connect.md

         type: text
         text: 'Throughout the session we will take breaks where needed and at the end there will be a chance to sit and talk with a drink.'
   -
+    type: paragraph
+    content:
+      -
+        type: text
+        marks:
+          -
+            type: bold
+        text: 'The meeting point is at the Decking area' -
     type: heading
     attrs:
       level: 3